-Theoretically, intraday trading is all about buying low and selling high – all within the same day.
-It is about identifying opportunities in the market.
-These opportunities can be for a particular stock, sector, or the market as a whole.
-The success of an intraday trader lies in identifying them and taking the right position at the right time.
+Theoretically, intraday trading is all about buying low and selling high within the same day.
+These opportunities for buy/sell can be for a particular stock, sector, or the market as a whole.
+The success of an intraday trader lies in identifying and taking the right position at the right time.

 One of the biggest roadblocks that intraday traders have to face is a tendency to get swayed by the market sentiment.
 While some traders get swayed in the direction of the sentiment, others sway in the opposite direction.

-So, if there is a buzz in the market about a particular sector and most day traders are buying stocks of companies belonging to that sector, some traders participate in the trend and some short-sell such stocks playing against the hype.
+So, if there is a buzz in the market about a particular sector, most day traders are buying stocks of companies in that sector.
+Some traders participate in the trend and some short-sell such stocks playing against the hype.
 However, as a day trader, the margin for error is small and a wrong call can lead to losses.

 Risk tolerance.
 This is a common term heard across investing and trading circles.
 However, what is risk tolerance and why is it important?

 Every investment comes with associated risks.
-So, if you are buying shares, then the price of the share can get influenced by various factors like the country’s economic, social, and political situation, the company’s performance, etc. If the government makes a sudden policy change affecting the industry where you are heavily invested, then the share price will respond either in favor of or against you.
+So, if you are buying shares, then the price of the share can get influenced by various factors.
+This includes the country’s economic, social, and political situation, and the company’s performance.
+If the government makes a sudden policy change affecting an industry or the market as a whole, then the share price will respond either in favor of or against you.

-Risk tolerance is about the amount of risk you can take without getting too worried and making emotion-driven decisions.
+Risk tolerance is about the amount of risk you can take without making emotion-driven decisions.
 While long-term investors have time to allow the share prices to move up, day traders barely have a few hours.

 While on the topic of risks, let’s talk about risk management too.
 A day trader without a strategic risk management plan is like a deep-sea diver without his gear – he is bound to fail.
 Risk management is primarily the difference between gambling and intraday trading.

 As you can see in the above example, as a day trader, you have to make these decisions at every moment.
-If you have several open positions, then wrapping your head around the performance of each share can be overwhelming – even impossible.
+If you have several open positions, then wrapping your head around the performance of each share can be overwhelming.
 This is where risk management comes in.

 When you enter a position, determine the risk-reward ratio.
 How much risk are you willing to take for how much reward?
 In the example stated above, how much will you risk for a profit of Rs.5 per share?
 This is helpful in defining a stop-loss position.
 You also need to determine the take profit position – after how much profit will you exit the position.
 In the example above, if you had a take-profit position of Rs.5 per share, then you would have sold the shares at Rs.105 and not lost 40% of your investment.